Aliases for ADRA1B Gene

 GeneCards Summary for ADRA1B Gene

 ADRA1B (Adrenoceptor Alpha 1B) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and alpha1-adrenergic receptor activity.
-An important paralog of this gene is HTR1F.
+Diseases associated with ADRA1B include Ureter, Cancer Of and Arthrogryposis, Distal, Type 1A.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and alpha1-adrenergic receptor activity.
+An important paralog of this gene is ADRA1D.

 This alpha-adrenergic receptor mediates its action by association with G proteins that activate a phosphatidylinositol-calcium second messenger system.
 Its effect is mediated by G(q) and G(11) proteins.
 Nuclear ADRA1A-ADRA1B heterooligomers regulate phenylephrine (PE)-stimulated ERK signaling in cardiac myocytes.